-Option Quest provides community-based activities for people not yet interested in or prepared for competitive employment.
+- Option Quest provides community-based activities for people not yet interested in or prepared for competitive employment.
 The program provides exposure to volunteer and part-time work opportunities that develop social and vocational skills.

-> - Community Options Enterprises maintain wholly owned entrepreneurial businesses that successfully integrate people with disabilities into the workforce, helping to overcome the barriers to working in community based settings.
-The business operations are Vaseful, a florist with locations in Edison, and Princeton, NJ; Presents of Mind, a gift shop based in Flanders, NJ; and The Daily Plan-It, a complete office, conference and copy center with four locations in New Jersey.
+- Community Options Enterprises maintain wholly owned entrepreneurial businesses that successfully integrate people with disabilities into the workforce, helping to overcome the barriers to working in community based settings.
+The business operations are Vaseful, a florist with locations in Edison, and Princeton, NJ; Presents of Mind, a gift shop based in Flanders, NJ; and The Daily Plan-It, a complete office, conference and copy center with locations in New Jersey and Pennsylvania.

->

-> States of Operation & Population Served:
+States of Operation & Population Served: